dta12/ChoiceMaker/README.md

 # ChoiceMaker
 ## by Dastan Abdulla and Leela Pinnamaraju
-overview: Helps you make difficult decisions in your daily life according to a objective mathematical model. video demonstration: https://youtu.be/BwFPtM_DxpA
+overview: Helps you make difficult decisions in your daily life according to a objective mathematical model.<br/>
+video demonstration: https://youtu.be/BwFPtM_DxpA
 ## How to run
 First go to ```https://nodejs.org/en/download/``` to download node js.
 Then